Get Immediate Help in a Crisis

 Remember…

-Contact social media outlets directly if you are concerned about a friend’s social media updates or dial 911 in an emergency.
+CONTACT SOCIAL MEDIA OUTLETS DIRECTLY if you are concerned about a friend’s social media updates OR DIAL 911 IN AN EMERGENCY.

 Some cries for help are silent…

-*Please note: the National Institute of Mental Health (NIMH) is a research funding agency.
-Resources on this page are provided for informational purposes only.
-The list is not comprehensive and does not constitute an endorsement of any business or organization.
+The resources on this page are provided for informational purposes only.
+Some resources may include paid services on their respective sites.
+This list is not comprehensive and does not constitute an endorsement of any business or organization.
+No compensation is received from any resource listed.